Connecting Rhode Island to quality comprehensive healthcare

 Mental health and substance abuse services

-provide their patient’s access to licensed mental health providers, psychiatrists,
+provide their patients access to licensed mental health providers, psychiatrists,

 and substance abuse counselors.

-RIte Care Application Assistance
+Health Insurance Application Assistance

 Women, Infants and Children (WIC)